Thinking about the “G”-word

-The Northern Provincial Council passed a resolution alleging that successive national governments of Sri Lanka have been following a policy of genocide against Tamils in Sri Lanka.
+The Northern Provincial Council of Sri Lanka passed a resolution alleging that successive national governments of Sri Lanka have been following a policy of genocide against Tamils in Sri Lanka.

 What is genocide?
 The etymology is hybrid, coming from genos (Greek for family, tribe, or race) and -cide (Latin for killing).
 Has the entire race of Tamils in Sri Lanka been killed?
 Has there been any official plan or policy to exterminate Tamils in Sri Lanka?
 Is Humpty Dumpty a member of the NPC?

 The word “genocide” did not exist until 1943.
 This does not mean that there was no genocide before that date.
 Many Irish people believe that Oliver Cromwell engaged in genocide.
 The ground for Cromwell’s actions was prepared under the Tudors in a manifesto written by the poet Edmund Spenser.
 In his “View of the Present State of Ireland” (1596), Spenser argued that starvation was the best way to control the fractious Irish.
 Spenser described how the starving Irish population would “consume themselves and devour one another”.

 The Irish quite naturally resisted .
 Cromwell re-conquered Ireland with a death toll of possibly 40% of the entire Irish population.
 There was wholesale burning of crops and killing of civilians and many were sent to the West Indies as indentured labourers.
 A recent book, God’s Executioner by Mícheál Ó Siochrú, is a forceful restatement of the prosecution case that Cromwell’s campaign was genocidal.
 Cromwell’s programme achieved the almost complete dispossession of the Catholic landed elite.
 The native ruling classes were destroyed and replaced by the Protestant Ascendancy.